 In addition to serving as president and CEO of the firm, Mr. Adkisson has 20-plus years of experience as a patent infringement litigator.
 Over the past decade, Mr. Adkisson has focused on high-stakes pharmaceutical cases, including representing clients in Hatch-Waxman and the rapidly emerging field of biosimilar litigation.
 Mr. Adkisson has also acted as lead counsel in numerous post-grant proceedings before the Patent Trial and Appeal Board (PTAB).

 Mr. Adkisson’s contributions to the field of intellectual property law have been widely recognized.
-In 2020, Law360 featured Mr. Adkisson in his new role as CEO of Fish & Richardson.
+In 2020, Law360 featured Mr. Adkisson in his new role as CEO.
 In 2015, The National Law Journal profiled his long-standing successful work on behalf of 3M Co.
 He has also been named a Minnesota Super Lawyer for the past six years and has been included in Best Lawyers in America® every year since 2015.

 Lecturer, 2017 Midwest IP Institute, “After TC Heartland: Venue Considerations for Practitioners.”

 Speaker, Fish & Richardson Boston Seminar Series, August 9, 2017, “Biosimilars Litigation: A Midyear Review” (with Jenny Shmuel).